 Russia is a country that appeals to the imagination with its colorful buildings that reflect a turbulent history.
 So big that it is partly in Europe and partly in Asia.

-The start of our world trip and the Transmongolia Express.
-Our stops in Russia are Moscow and Irkoetsk (Lake Baikal).
+The start of our world trip and the Trans Mongolian Railway.
+Our stops in Russia are Moscow and Irkutsk (Lake Baikal).
 By traveling by train through Russia you can really see how large and diverse this country is.
 You travel through different time zones and different landscapes.

 To travel to Russia you need to apply for a visa.
 In order to submit the application, you need an English statement from your health insurance company and an invitation in addition to the visa form itself.
 Add a passport photo to the package and the package is complete.
 You can fill in the visa form online.